cmyrsh/smartmeter-reader/README.md

 This project houses code used to read standard smartmeter in Netherlands.

 # Introduction
-If you stay in the Netherlands, then your energy provider has propbably installed a smartmeter at your house.
+If you stay in the Netherlands, then your energy provider has probably installed a smartmeter at your house.
 This smartmeter has a P1 port, using which you can extract energy readings (Electricity and Gas) every 10 seconds.
 The readings can be used further for your purpose.

-This repo has

-The diagram shows high level picture of how the code is deployed
+The diagram shows high level picture of how data is extracted from your SlimmeMeter.

 ```mermaid